doejo/service-skeleton/README.md

 gem "sidekiq", "3.2.1"
 ```

 Then uncomment code in `config/initializers/sidekiq.rb` file.
-Initializer specified server and client
+Initializer specifies
-connection settings.
+server and client connection settings.
 These are pretty much defaults from sidekiq's wiki.

 Last step is to enable sidekiq in Procfile: